 Kruger National Park entrance fee for South African Citizens and Residents (with ID) is R115 per adult and R57 per child.

 The Kruger National Park entrance fee for SADC Nationals (with passport) is R230 per adult and R115 per child.

 Kruger National Park entrance fee for International Visitors is R460 per adult and R230 per child.

 Kruger National Park accommodation offers a range of accommodation options to suit all budgets, from luxury lodges and tented camps to self-catering accommodation in Kruger National Park.
 There are also several rest camps located throughout the park, offering accommodation in chalets, bungalows, safari tents, and campsites.
 For those who prefer a more private experience, there are several private game reserves located near Kruger Park that offer a unique safari experience.
 Below are some of our favorite Kruger National Park accommodation places.

 Kruger Shalati is a luxury train lodge situated on the edge of the world–famous Kruger National Park in South Africa.
 The lodge, which is the first of its kind in Africa, is located on the historic Selati Bridge, which crosses the Sabie River.
 Guests will be able to enjoy views of the river and the park‘s wildlife from their private cabins, which are perched atop the bridge.
 The lodge will feature both luxury cabins and an outdoor restaurant, bar, and pool area.
 The lodge also provides activities such as game drives and safaris.

 2. Satara Rest Camp

-Satara Rest Camp is located in the Kruger National Park in South Africa.
-It is one of the most popular camps in Kruger park due to the stunning views of the bushveld.
+Satara Rest Camp is found in the Kruger National Park in South Africa.
+It is one of the most popular camps in Kruger Park due to the stunning views of the bushveld.
 The camp has a variety of accommodation options, including tents, cabins, rondavels, and chalets.